Wake County is the healthiest county in North Carolina. Yet 90,000 residents are uninsured, and many are in poor health.

 identified four priority areas to be addressed over the next three years:

 - Access to Health Services

-Even with healthcare reform, between 90,000 and 95,000 Wake County individuals remain in the so-called healthcare “gap” -- they do not qualify for Medicaid, do not earn enough to be eligible for healthcare subsidies, and cannot afford to purchase health insurance on their own.
-Nearly 19% of residents between the ages of 18-64 have no health insurance.
-The numbers are significantly higher for the Latino and African-American populations.
-According to the Kaiser Family Foundation, 79% of the uninsured reside in a working household.
+Even with healthcare reform, 90,000 Wake County individuals remain in the so-called healthcare “gap” -- they make too much for and otherwise do not qualify for Medicaid, do not earn enough to be eligible for healthcare subsidies, and cannot afford to purchase health insurance on their own.

 Without access to affordable, quality healthcare, individuals are less likely to

 - Visit a doctor's office for a chronic condition